SafeMoon (SAFEMOON) Hits 24 Hour Volume of $3.15

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-SafeMoon’s genesis date was February 28th, 2021.
+SafeMoon was first traded on February 28th, 2021.
 SafeMoon’s total supply is 562,038,999,794,589 tokens and its circulating supply is 561,957,438,051,330 tokens.
 The official message board for SafeMoon is safemoon.medium.com.
 The Reddit community for SafeMoon is https://reddit.com/r/safemoon and the currency’s Github account can be viewed here.
+SafeMoon’s official website is safemoon.net.
 SafeMoon’s official Twitter account is @safemoon and its Facebook page is accessible here.
-SafeMoon’s official website is safemoon.net.

 SafeMoon protocol is a combination of RFI tokenomics and an auto-liquidity generating protocol.
 According to an article, SafeMoon plans to develop a non-fungible token (NFT) exchange, as well as charity projects and crypto educational apps.
 With SafeMoon protocol, token holders will earn more SAFEMOON depending on how many coins they have.
 This can be up to an 80% APY, which is staggering when compared to traditional interest accounts.
 SafeMoon protocol will gain value over time thanks to its coin-burning strategy, making it a deflationary digital currency.